fgrehm/vagrant-lxc/README.md

 end
 ```

+vagrant-lxc will then write out `lxc.cgroup.memory.limit_in_bytes='1024M'` to the
+container config file (usually kept under `/var/lib/lxc/<container>/config`)
+prior to starting it.

+For other configuration options, please check the [lxc.conf manpages](http://manpages.ubuntu.com/manpages/quantal/man5/lxc.conf.5.html).

 You also have some control over the container name.
 By default,
 vagrant-lxc will attempt to generate a unique container name for you.
 However, you may use the `container_name` attribute to explicitly set